Global Health Concentration

 IPHS 410 (Spring): Global Public Health Solutions (3 SH)

 Elective (3 SH): The global health elective will be chosen from a wide range of courses that will deepen the knowledge of challenges and skills required to address public health problems globally.
-For more information on elective course options for the GHC, please visit the Academics section of our website.
+For the global health elective course options, please view our full list here.

 *Please Note: IPHS 409 and IPHS 410 do not need to be taken sequentially.